Analysis | Kamala Harris’s critics fell into the ‘Is she likable?’ trap

 But research shows voters hold women to a much higher standard of likability and experience.
 And that Black women are doubly saddled with a perception that they are naturally angry or domineering in nature.
 So Harris had a lot of hills to climb just by being on that stage and who she is, the daughter of Jamaican and Indian immigrants.

 And that’s why her facial expressions — not her words — were the subject of intense criticism on the right.
 To the inevitable conclusion of: She wasn’t likable enough.

-Here’s Sen. Charles E. Grassley (R-Iowa), a top Republican.
+“She was terrible,” President Trump said in a Fox Business interview the next morning.
+“I don’t think you can get worse and totally unlikeable.”

 And South Dakota Gov. Kristi L. Noem (R) on Fox News: “Her persona was off.
 She was smug and condescending.
 And I just don’t think that resonates with people today.”